blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 In this example:

-- The pallet stores an Account under `AuthorizedAccount`, that is allowed to execute the permissioned extrinsic, the check is done though the `ensure_authorized()` function.
+- The pallet stores has a configurable Custom origin `AuthorizedOrigin`, that is allowed to execute the permissioned extrinsic.